SmartPak’s Ultimate Guide to Horse Clipping

 TO CLIP OR NOT TO CLIP?

-- You or your barn staff can make daily wardrobe changes as needed
+- You or your barn staff can make daily, seasonally appropriate blanket or sheet changes as needed

-- Your horse will be ridden and working up a sweat on a daily basis
+- Your horse will be ridden and or is sweating on a regular basis

 - Your horse has access to a stall for shelter